 - For my current job, I use Dreamweaver and Photoshop almost every day, but those are expensive and not easy to learn quickly.
 If you’re hoping to move into instructional design, you’ll probably need to be familiar with them eventually.
 It isn’t where I would recommend starting unless you already have the access or experience.

-- I’ve seen growing interest in Web 2.0 tools like blogs, wikis, etc., so any experience in these areas is helpful.
+- I’ve seen growing interest in social media tools like blogs, wikis, etc., so any experience in these areas is helpful.

 - Games and simulations are also popular, so those are other areas to explore.

 - Some experience with audio and video editing could be beneficial as well.